Introduction to Structuring Modules

 Improving your end-user's efficiency in filling out fields.

-Let's look at the previous Application Management module in Express View Express View is how your end-user views you application.
+Let's look at the previous Application Management module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 The previous image shows how well organized the module is on the back-end.
 But, it should be just as organized on the front-end.
 In the image below, end-users immediately know it's an Application Management tool.
 They can also easily follow the fields, drop-downs, and functions of the buttons.

 Overview